 You may want to explore other agencies that finance agriculture and food businesses.
 Sometimes combining funding from multiple sources is helpful.

 To get started with the Small Business Administration (SBA), you should visit a local bank or lending institution that participates in SBA programs.
-You can use LINC to connect with participating SBA Lenders and complete a short, online questionnaire.
+You can use SBA's Lender Match to connect with participating SBA Lenders and complete a short, online questionnaire.
 An interested lender and prospective borrower then connect.
-The SBA Loan Application Checklist details the forms and documents you and your lender will need to create a loan package for submission to SBA.
+The SBA Loans page details the forms and documents you and your lender will need to create a loan package for submission to SBA.